 So, you’re interested in type design, but you are still figuring out how & where to start or get to the next step.
 This post is a non-exhaustive attempt to share an overview of how you might learn some basics, how you can get started with font editing software, and where you might consider growing your skills after that.

-This post reflects my bias and (some of) my personal experience, and it completely skips important topics like formal education, calligraphy and sketching, bezier drawing tips, and more.
-This article started as an email listing my favorite RoboFont extensions, and then I thought that it would be worth sharing publicly, instead.
-It is something which will evolve over time.
+This post reflects my bias and (some of) my personal experience, and it completely skips important topics like formal education, calligraphy, sketching, bezier drawing tips, and more.
+But, I have a lot of thoughts to share on beginner (and intermediate) resources, so this post will serve as an evolving collection of those thoughts.

 General learning 🔗